masala/masala-parser/README.md

 # Parser Combinations

 Let's use a real example.
-We combine many functions that returns a new Parser.
+We combine many functions that return a new Parser.
 And each new Parser is a combination of Parsers given by the standard bundles or previous functions.

 ```js